 From Star Trek VI: The Undiscovered Country to Star Trek: Discovery, much of the best Trek examines not only the promise of the Federation, but the challenges it faces — along with the question of how a representative government might function if it wasn’t undermined by economic conflict and disparity.

 “People are no longer obsessed with the accumulation of things,” Picard says of the Federation-ized future in TNG’s “The Neutral Zone.”
 “We’ve eliminated hunger, want, the need for possessions.
 We’ve grown out of our infancy.”
-And while the result of a governing body that rejects nationalism and conquest in favor of humanism and exploration remains as inspiring as ever, Star Trek: Picard offers a timely reminder: Functional governments are hard work, and even the strongest ones can betray their ideals and purpose, especially when populaces fail to remain engaged and active.
+And while the result of a governing body that rejects nationalism and conquest in favor of humanism and exploration remains as inspiring as ever, Star Trek: Picard offers a timely reminder.
+Functional governments are hard work, and even the strongest ones can betray their ideals and purpose, especially when populaces fail to remain engaged and active.

 The Xindi Council and the Dominion

 The Federation is hardly the only interstellar superpower — plenty of other races have also teamed up, and most aren’t interested in the Federation’s flower-power daydreams.
-In Star Trek: Enterprise, the Xindi Council, made up of five species that evolved on the same planet, attacked a pre-Federation Earth, and in DS9, the Dominion—an uneasy alliance chiefly made up of the Founders, the Cardassians, and the Breen—became the Federation’s greatest threat to date.
+In Star Trek: Enterprise, the Xindi Council, made up of five species that evolved on the same planet, attacked a pre-Federation Earth, and in DS9, the Dominion — an uneasy alliance chiefly made up of the Founders, the Cardassians, and the Breen — became the Federation’s greatest threat to date.
 (It’s worth pointing out, too, that the Dominion is essentially a dark, “Mirror Universe” version of the Federation.
 And the implication that many less-powerful worlds joined the Dominion out of self-preservation rather than shared ideology raises a discomfiting question: How many worlds joined the Federation for the same reason?)

-Though the Dominion eventually fell, they deserve some props: They genetically engineered two entire species just to deal with the crummiest parts of running a government!
+Though the Dominion eventually fell, they deserve some props.
+They genetically-engineered two entire species just to deal with the crummiest parts of running a government!
 The Vorta took care of all the boring administrative stuff, and the Jem’Hadar took care of all the bloody dying stuff!
 If nothing else, the Dominion’s leaders were great at structuring a bureaucracy.

 The Ferengi Alliance

-At last, a Trek government that resembles those of 21st century Earth—governments built on entrenched and outdated power structures, rigid caste systems, and systemic objectification and exploitation!
+At last, a Trek government that resembles those of 21st Century Earth — governments built on entrenched and outdated power structures, rigid caste systems, and systemic objectification and exploitation!
 Oh, and money!
 Lots and lots of money, with (stop me if you’ve heard this one before) most of it in the hands of a few.

 Overseen by the ultimate one-percenter, the Grand Nagus, the Ferengi Alliance’s insatiable hunger for profit determines everything the Ferengi are involved with, from interstellar trade to gender dynamics.
 Like many races in Trek that make one-off appearances, the Ferengi were initially built from pieces of crude caricature that, in this case, some saw as anti-Semitic.
-Thankfully, as characters like Quark and Rom (and their utterly, completely, absolutely wonderful mother, Iskha) appeared more and more, portrayals of both Ferengi and their system of governance became more nuanced.
+Thankfully, as characters like Quark and Rom (and their utterly, completely, absolutely wonderful mother, Ishka) appeared more and more, portrayals of both Ferengi and their system of governance became more nuanced.
 Ultimately, Trek used its Ferengi characters—some of whom benefited enormously from their government’s blind embrace of late-stage capitalism, and others who most certainly did not—to examine a very Trek idea: That insight, empathy, and activism can make even a system as corrupt as the Ferengi Alliance more equitable and representative for all.

 But I’d still rather live in the Federation.